mistycheney/MouseBrainAtlas/gui/README.md

 The left panel shows the full resolution images.
 The panels at the right are virtual coronal, horizontal and sagittal whole-brain slices, from top to bottom respectively.

 Left click and drag to pan.
-Scroll mouse wheels to zoom.
+Scroll mouse wheel to zoom.

 **Create new polygon**: Right click -> Select "New polygon" -> left click to place new vertices; press Enter to close a polygon.